 How to avoid event volunteer fails

-Ask volunteers to agree to a code of conduct.
+- Ask volunteers to agree to a code of conduct.
 Spell out your expectations to eliminate confusion later on.
 Some key points can include dressing appropriately, being respectful to other volunteers and attendees, and how to report potential problems or safety hazards.

 Volunteers are only as good as the people finding and training them.
 A strong volunteer recruitment and training strategy can make all the difference.
 This will help with retention, too.
 If your volunteers feel you have invested in them and they have been treated well, they’ll be more likely to return.